Peking University: Early Republic of China period (1916–1927)

-The noted scholar Cai Yuanpei was appointed president on January 4, 1917, and helped transform Peking University into the country's largest institution of higher learning, with 14 departments and an enrollment of more than 2,000 students.
+The noted scholar Cai Yuanpei was appointed president on December 26, 1917.
+He helped transform Peking University into the country's largest institution of higher learning, with 14 departments and an enrollment of more than 2,000 students.
 President Cai, inspired by the German model of academic freedom, introduced faculty governance and democratic management to the university.
 Cai recruited an intellectually diverse faculty that included some of the most prominent figures in the progressive New Culture Movement, including Hu Shih, Liu Bannong, Ma Yinchu, Li Dazhao, Chen Duxiu, Lu Xun and Liang Shuming.
 Meanwhile, leading conservatives Gu Hongming and Huang Kan also taught at the university.
 A firm supporter for freedom of thought, Cai advocated for educational independence and resigned several times protesting the government's policy and interference.

-On May 1, 1919, some students of Peking University learned that the Treaty of Versailles would allow Japan to receive Germany's colonising rights in Shandong province.
+On 1 May 1919, some students of Peking University learned that the Treaty of Versailles would allow Japan to receive Germany's colonising rights in Shandong province.
 An assembly at Peking University that included these students and representatives from other universities in Beijing was quickly organised.
-On May 4, students from thirteen universities marched to Tiananmen to protest the terms of Treaty of Versailles, demanded the Beiyang government to refuse to sign the treaty.
+On 4 May, students from thirteen universities marched to Tiananmen to protest the terms of Treaty of Versailles, demanded the Beiyang government to refuse to sign the treaty.
 Demonstrators also demanded the immediate resignation of three officials: Cao Rulin, Minister of the Ministry of Transportation, Zhang Zongxiang, China's Ambassador to Japan and Lu Zongyu, Minister of Currency, who they believed were in cooperation with Japanese.
 The protest ended up with some protesters being beaten and arrested, and Cao Rulin's house burned by protesters.
-Following the protest on May 4, students, workers and merchants from nearly all China's major cities went on strike and boycotted Japanese goods in China.
-The Beiyang government eventually agreed to release the arrested students and fired the three officials under intense public pressure, China's representatives in Paris refused to sign the Treaty of Versailles.
+Following the protest on 4 May, students, workers and merchants from nearly all China's major cities went on strike and boycotted Japanese goods in China.
+The Beiyang government eventually agreed to release the arrested students and fired the three officials under intense public pressure, China's representatives in Paris refused to sign the Treaty of Versailles.During the Criticize Lin, Criticize Confucius campaign of 1973 to 1976, critique groups formed at Peking University and Tsinghua University disseminated commentaries under the pseudonym of "Liang Xiao".
+The pseudonym sounds like a person's name but is a homophone for "two schools".

-These protests, now known as the May Fourth Movement, has been widely regarded as one of the most important turning points in modern China's history.
-In its broader sense, the May Fourth Movement led to the establishment of radical Chinese intellectuals who went on to mobilize peasants and workers into the Communist party and gain the organizational strength that would solidify the success of the Communist Revolution.

-Following the May Fourth Movement, Chen Duxiu and Li Dazhao cofounded the Chinese Communist Party, and Chen served as its first general secretary.
-Both Chen and Li served as faculty for Peking.
-Li served as a head librarian, and Chen served as Peking University's dean.

-In 1920, Peking University became the first Chinese university to accept female students.